jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Ocean Giant.md

 RacialMods:
 Languages: Aquan, Common, Giant
 SQ: amphibious
+SpecialAbilities:
+  Conch Focus (Su): >
-SpecialAbilities: Conch Focus (Su) When holding its conch, an ocean giant can cast great shout (DC 22) instead of shout, and gains Augment Summoning as a bonus feat.
+    When holding its conch, an ocean giant can cast great shout (DC 22) instead of shout, and gains Augment Summoning as a bonus feat.
 If the conch is destroyed (hardness 5, 20 hp), the giant can spend 1 week to craft a replacement.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: